Target-Aligned Reinforcement Learning: Numerical results

+\emph{Ablations:} To better understand the inner workings of \gls{acr:tarl}, its sensitivity to the oversampling margin, as well as its compatibility with prioritized replay methods, we conduct additional experiments within four \textsc{MinAtar} environments \citep{minatar}.

 Crucially, we performed no hyperparameter tuning for \gls{acr:tarl}.
 We applied \gls{acr:tarl} as a direct drop-in refinement without re-tuning the base hyperparameters of the original algorithms.
-We also did not tune the \gls{acr:tarl}-specific oversampling hyperparameter $b$, but statically set $b = m$.
+While we added an ablation on the \gls{acr:tarl}-specific oversampling hyperparameter $b$, we did not tune $b$ for the main experiments, but fixed $b = m$.
 This design choice aims to show the flexibility and robustness of \gls{acr:tarl}, and highlights its ease of integration into existing pipelines.

-Nonetheless, explicit hyperparameter tuning may further increase performance.
+\textbf{Evaluation metric.} To evaluate learning efficiency and asymptotic performance simultaneously, our primary evaluation metric is the \gls{acr:nauc}.
+This metric yields a unitless score in $[0, 1]$, where $0$ indicates performance no better than a random agent throughout training, and $1$ represents achieving peak performance immediately, rewarding both sample-efficient convergence and high asymptotic returns.
+A formal definition is provided in Appendix~\ref{sec:nauc}.

 For additional details on our experimental setting, we refer to Appendix~\ref{sec:hyperparameters}.

-\paragraph{Discrete control with hard updates.} We compared \gls{acr:dqn} performance with and without \gls{acr:tarl} along four different \textsc{MinAtar} environments, namely \textsc{Asterix}, \textsc{Breakout}, \textsc{Freeway} and \textsc{SpaceInvaders}.
-For each environment, we recorded performance within five seeds.
-We find that Target-aligned \gls{acr:dqn} consistently achieved faster convergence and higher performance than \gls{acr:dqn} across all four environments, as shown in Figure~\ref{fig:dqn}.
-This effect is extremely robust: It does not only show on average across seeds, but also in every single seed individually, as shown in Appendix~\ref{sec:per-seed-curves}, Figure~\ref{fig:per_seed_minatar}.
-This finding suggests that when targets are frozen for prolonged intervals, filtering out misaligned transitions during the frozen period significantly improves training dynamics.
+For per-game and per-seed curves and \gls{acr:nauc} tables for all experiments, we refer to Appendix~\ref{sec:nauc_results} and \ref{sec:per-seed-curves}.